Fiserv/Commerce-Hub/docs/Master-Data/Customer-Details.md

-# Cardholder Details
+# Customer Details

+## Overview

-The transaction request may contain the cardholder details.
+The transaction request may contain the customer details.
 The details consists of customer id, name, date of birth etc.

+## Customer Details

 | Variable | Type | Length | Description/Values |
 | -------- | -- | ------------ | ------------------ |